LunaLovegoood/8-puzzle/README.md

-﻿# 8-puzzle
+﻿# n-puzzle

-Solving 8-puzzle with different algorithms using C++
+Solving n-puzzle with different algorithms using C++

 ---